 Yes.
 However, if submitting your petition “late” students should be mindful that if it is determined you do not meet the language requirement, your graduation date may be delayed.

 The quickest and easiest way to demonstrate your language skills is to complete the OSU language placement assessment.
-Students can also Submit a Language Requirement Petition.
+Students can also submit a Language Requirement Petition.